 Data sourced this way will be cheaper and more efficiently gathered.
 While data from wearables is currently better suited to NDAs in observational post-marketing trials, Hull is confident this will change in the future to include phase III trials too.

 Some pharmacies, in exchange for payment from trial sponsors, will send out mailers to their customers whose conditions match research areas of interest.
-So when someone fills their prescription for a condition on a trial sponsor’s research agenda, they will soon start receiving information about intended trials.
-And this is completely legal, says Kalev Leetaru, senior fellow at the George Washington University Center for Cyber & Homeland Security.
+So when someone fills their prescription for a condition on a trial sponsor’s research agenda, they may soon start receiving information about intended trials.

 Clinical researchers studying big data often find evidence that complements clinical trial findings.
-The two results give physicians "comparative effectiveness data" on which they can make treatment decisions and recommendations.
-Indeed, this was the findings by cardiologist Peter Noseworthy and Xiaoxi Yao, Ph.D.
+The results give physicians “comparative effectiveness data” on which they can make treatment decisions and recommendations.
+Indeed, these were the findings by cardiologist Peter Noseworthy and Xiaoxi Yao, Ph.D.

 The results were similar to CABANA’s secondary per-protocol analysis — patients that completed assigned treatment, but came from observational methods alone.

-EHR data needs to be translated and mapped to be useful, Taylor notes.
-Additionally, vendors need to find ways to standardize data terminologies and use of EHRs.
+EHR data must be translated and mapped to be useful, Taylor notes.
+Additionally, vendors need to apply standardize data terminologies and use of EHRs.

-The clinical research industry is in the midst of a data science revolution that requires a shift in focus from pharma companies.
-Computational neuroscientist Luca Finelli, who is the head of predictive analytics and design in global drug development at Novartis, calls his organization a data company.
+The clinical research industry is in the midst of a data science revolution that requires pharma companies to shift focus from pharma companies.
+Computational neuroscientist Luca Finelli, vice president and head of insights, strategy and design, data science and AI at Novartis, calls his organization a data company.

 Big data analytics bring with it productivity gains and transparency, he says, the latter set to be a huge driver of change in the future, especially as pharma looks to become a learning rather than knowledge culture.
 But transparency would be really useful if machine learning and cognitive computing technologies are used to extract information to make better decisions.